directus/visual-editing/readme.md

-# Directus Visual Editing library
+# Visual Editing Frontend Library by Directus

 This library works together with a Directus instance to enable Visual Editing functionality from within the Directus Studio Visual Editor module.